ncoldwave/PictureMetadataEditor/README.md

 # PictureMetadata™

 **PictureMetadata™** is a universal metadata analyzer, converter, and validation tool
-for professional imaging workflows and AI data pipelines.
-Different Business plan for testing my new *"Waving Blue Sea"* economical theory.
+for professional imaging workflows and AI data pipelines with different Business plan for testing my new *"Waving Blue Ocean Strategy™"* economical theory.

-> "Every pixel has story."
+> "Every pixel has history.™"

 ## Features